 Once cooked, drain in a colander and pop back in the pan.
 Drizzle with oil and stir through to stop it sticking together.

-Divide the spaghetti and sauce between bowls.
+Share the spaghetti out between your bowls.

 Crumble over the cheese and top with the rocket leaves to serve.